Terralego/django-terra-settings/doc/use.rst

 What is it
 ----------

-django-terra-utils is a suite of tools used by terralego apps, but which can be used as standalone.
+django-terra-settings is a suite of tools used by terralego apps, but which can be used as standalone.
 It aims to provide generic helpers that are used in a transversal way.